Now that Maia is on summer vacation, we have been using Daphne’s nap time to read and, often, to work on an art or craft project together.

 I opened all the windows, turned on all the fans, and took the kids outside to play while the beads melted.
 I didn’t want any of us to breathe the fumes.
 Once the suncatchers were melted, I took them outside to cool on the hood of the car.

 (By the way, once the suncatchers were “cooked,” I sprayed some Febreze around the house and the smell went away immediately.
 Awesome!
 I don’t know much about the stuff, though, and wonder if it just masks the smell (it didn’t seem like it — I used one without a scent) or if it somehow removes the particles from the air or makes them inert.
 I’m awfully curious now.)

-Update (5/23/12): We’ve since made another batch on the gas grill outside, thanks to a comment from Lou.
-It worked great and only took about 10 minutes!
-And Lori suggested using a toaster oven outside, which I think is another good solution.
+UPDATE (5/23/12): We’ve since made all of our melted bead suncatchers on the gas grill outside, thanks to a comment from Lou.
+It works great and only takes about 10 minutes!
+Some readers have been using a toaster oven outside, which may be another good solution.

 Once the suncatchers were cool, I inverted the pans and they popped right out!
 As you can see from the somewhat pebbly surface, they probably could have used a few more minutes in the oven.

 Harry drilled a small hole in each with the power drill, then strung some old kite string through the holes to hang them up.